therealxearonix/cpp-pet-projects/README.md

 # guess a capital
 Game where you should guess a capital of given country.

-In game there is 3 difficult levels:
+In game there is 3 difficulty levels:
 - Easy
 - Medium
 - Hard